okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ### Platform Bugs Fixed

+* When suspicious activity was logged for OAuth 2.0 clients, the system log often contained the client secret.
+Now, a masked representation of the secret is logged instead.
+This is always ten characters in length and accurately represents up to five initial characters of the secret.
+The remaining characters are asterisks.
+(OKTA-129694)
+  {% img release_notes/MaskedClientSecret.png alt:"Masked Client Secret Event" %}

 * When validating the names of scopes for social identity providers, Okta didn't enforce the restrictions specified in the [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-3.3).
 (OKTA-117352)